-Data Description ОК Computers where Panda Data Control is installed, licensed, and is working properly.
-Error Computers with Panda Data Control installed, but for one reason or another the module does not respond to the requests sent from the Panda Security servers.
+Data Description Error Computers with Panda Data Control installed, but for one reason or another the module does not respond to the requests sent from the Panda Security servers.
 No license Computers not managed by Panda Data Control because there are insufficient licenses or they haven't been assigned one of the available licenses.
 Error installing Computers on which the installation process could not be completed.
 No information Computers that have just received a license and haven't reported their status to the server yet and computers with an outdated agent.
+Center Sum of all computers compatible with Panda Data Control.

-Table 13.10: Description of the data displayed in the 'Deployment status' panel
+Table 14.10: Description of the data displayed in the 'Deployment status' panel